cmsteffen-code/PyKBLib/docs/tuts/tuts/team_information.md

 Adding and Removing Members
 ---------------------------
 To add or remove members from a team, you must be an admin or owner of that team.
-Adding and removing team members can be done with the `Team.add_member` and `Team.remove_member` functions, respectively.
+Adding and removing individual team members can be done with the `Team.add_member` and `Team.remove_member` functions, respectively.
 For example:

 ```
 # Add the 'pykblib' user to the TEAM.